wenma-phd/website_hugo/content/research/_index.md

         {{< figure src="coders.jpg" width="1000px" height="auto" caption="" numbered="false" >}}
     </div>
     <div style="margin-left: 100px;">
         <p> Our group focus on developing and applying multiscale modeling methods to connect molecular biology to systems biology.
-For example, we are trying to build a multiscale model that links small changes in contractile proteins to cardiac muscle function, based on our previous work (<a href="https://www.pnas.org/doi/abs/10.1073/pnas.2215836120">PNAS 2023</a>,<a href="https://www.biorxiv.org/content/10.1101/2023.11.10.566646.abstract">bioRxiv 2023</a>).
+For example, we are trying to build a multiscale model that links small changes in contractile proteins to cardiac muscle function, based on our previous work (<a href="https://www.pnas.org/doi/abs/10.1073/pnas.2215836120" target="_blank">PNAS 2023</a>, <a href="https://www.biorxiv.org/content/10.1101/2023.11.10.566646.abstract" target="_blank">bioRxiv 2023</a>).
         </p>
     </div>
 </div>